Zion National Park with Kids: 8 Easy Hikes + Tips

 Shuttle Buses: Getting Around Zion National Park

-If you visit Zion National Park between March and November, you will not be allowed to bring your car into the park due to congestion issues.
-There is a small parking lot near the Zion National Park Visitor Center, but it typically fills up prior to 8 am.
+If you visit Zion National Park during shuttle season (typically March to November and over Christmas) private vehicles are not allowed on Zion Canyon Scenic Drive.
+To access most Zion hiking trailheads, you will need to ride the park shuttle or bike.
+There is a small parking lot near the Zion National Park Visitor Center, but it typically fills up very early.

 Angels Landing was not on our list of things to do in Zion with our family, but one parent hiked it solo, while the other went on kid-friendly Zion hikes.